Finance, Bachelor of Science (664)

 - Personal Finance Planning (FNPP)

-- Business Finance (FNBF)
+- Business Finance - General (FNBF)

 Students majoring in a program in this department may refer to the Gordon Ford College of Business introductory section for sample course schedules for the freshman and sophomore years.